 The Shih Tzu makes a good companion dog due to his outgoing, affectionate, and friendly personality.
 The Shih Tzu is alert, intelligent, loyal, and devoted to his family.
 In return, he needs a lot of attention and human companionship.

-Shih Tzu's are generally healthy and can live for a long time (10 to 18 years).
+Shih Tzu's are generally healthy and can live for a long time.
+The average lifespan of Shih Tzu is from 10 to 18 years.

 Because of the special physical features of the Shih Tzu, care should be taken especially when it comes to the ears, eyes, nose, and mouth.